 6. Honesty hour or “Marriage check-in”

-If you are trying to find the best couples therapy exercises for communication then go for marriage check-in.
+If you are trying to find the best couples therapy exercises for communication then go for a marriage check-in.

 This is a couple exercise that should be done once a week, face to face.
 Couples will have an hour of honesty where they speak frankly, but kindly, about the state of their marriage.